Farndale: Television

 In 2019 an episode of the BBC series Walking With... featured Monica Galetti walking between Rosedale and Farndale.

 BBC Documentary: A Wild Year, The North York Moors was partly filmed in and around Farndale, and featured the wild daffodils.

 Bad Move, an ITV sitcom written by Jack Dee and Pete Sinclair and starring Jack Dee was partly filmed in Farndale.
 The location of Rawlings' new home is near Low Mill.

 Accidental Farmer, a pilot for BBC TV starring Ashley Jensen was partly filmed in Farndale, June / July 2010.

 BBC Inside Out covered Heavy Snow in Farndale in November 2010.

 A 1991 Tyne Tees television programme "Kirkby's Kingdom" featured the Farndale show.

 Music

-Alan Ridout wrote a work called Farndale Dances for solo Piccolo in 1992 consisting 5 Movements: Down the Dale, Sylvio the Pheasant, Whistling Walker, The Stream and Up the Hill.
+Alan Ridout wrote a work called Farndale Dances for solo Piccolo in 1992 consisting of 5 Movements: Down the Dale, Sylvio the Pheasant, Whistling Walker, The Stream and Up the Hill.

 Songwriter Graham Miles wrote a folk song called Farndale Daffodils.

 A Hymn Tune: Farndale was written by local resident Harold Dobson.